 "The KWIDs SUV inspired styling is sure to win your heart.
 The well equipped interior is the cherry on the cake."

-The only thing that Renault needs to do is provide exceptional service and after-sales service and be able to put up with the demand.
-Maruti Suzuki Alto, you have finally met your match!
+Lately, attractive financing options with low EMIs and down payments have also made it more affordable.
+The only thing that Renault needs to do is provide exceptional after-sales service and be able to put up with the demand.
+The Maruti Suzuki Alto might just have finally met its match!

 Renault is the first to introduce an SUV feel to the entry level hatch.
 It looks fresh compared to the already aged looking Alto.
 The tall stance & beefed up black plastic wheel arches add to the SUV appeal.